rohit-kapoor/Honeywell_hackathon/README.md

+## Flight Anomaly Detection

+This repository contains my submission for Honey Well ML hackathon.

+The problem statement was to classify a flight to be Normal or Anomalous using the real time flight statistics.

+#### Execution

 Follow the steps:

 1. First run `preprocess.py` to get the dataset in the form of a timeseries (a flight with an ID follows a trajectory).